Management Study Suspension

 Management Counseling Services are provided free of charge to requesting agencies.

-If an agency experiences a compelling need for a study due to a management crisis, the agency may request an urgency exemption.
+If an agency experiences a compelling need for a study, the agency may request an urgency exemption.

-To request an urgency exemption, the agency head must prepare a letter to the Bureau Chief of the Management Consulting and Projects Bureau providing a clear explanation of the urgent need being experienced.
+To request an urgency exemption, the agency head must prepare a letter to the Bureau Chief of the Management Counseling and Projects Bureau providing a clear explanation of the urgent need being experienced.